buraksaraloglu/artst/packages/ui/README.md

 # `@artst/ui`

-`@artst/ui` is a library of React components that are used across Dub.co's web applications.
+`@artst/ui` is a library of React components that are used across artst.io's web applications.

 ## Installation